asithagihan/serverless-iot-aws/README.md

 ```

 ## Usage
-1. Start redis:
-    `redis-server`

-2. If you're using [serverless-offline](https://github.com/dherault/serverless-offline), you can run:
+1. If you're using [serverless-offline](https://github.com/dherault/serverless-offline), you can run:

     `sls offline start`